Archive Agent

 Archive Agent lets you choose between different AI providers:

-Remote APIs (higher performance and costs, less privacy):
+Remote APIs (higher performance and cost, less privacy):

-Local APIs (lower performance and costs, best privacy):
+Local APIs (lower performance and cost, best privacy):

 💡 Good to know: You will be prompted to choose an AI provider at startup; see: Run Archive Agent.